locationtech/udig-platform/docs/user/en/getting_started/Quickstart.rst

    :width: 80%
    :alt: workbench tour

-The above screen shows the uDig application in action with an open :doc:`Map editor` surrounded by the :doc:`Projects view`, :doc:`Layers view` and :doc:`Catalog view`.
+The above screen shows the uDig application in action with an open :doc:`/reference/Map editor` surrounded by the :doc:`/reference/Projects view`, :doc:`/reference/Layers view` and :doc:`/reference/Catalog view`.
 These views will be described further as we demonstrate their use.

 Interaction is provided by: